NickEales/nickeales.github.io/2018-02-14-install-highly-available-scvmm-2016-using-sql-always-on.md

 ---
-layout: page
+layout: default
-title:  "Install highly available SCVMM 2016 using SQL Always On"
 date:   2018-02-14 12:00:00 +1000
 categories: SCVMM Hyper-V VMM
 excerpt_separator: <!--more-->
 ---
+# Install highly available SCVMM 2016 using SQL Always On

 One of my customers recently had a frustrating time installing a VMM 2016 in a highly available configuration when using SQL Always on for the database.
 A standalone install into a highly available virtual machine does not meet their requirements.
 Due to the frustrations with getting this to work, I am sharing the steps we used.
 <!--more-->

-### Assumptions
+## Assumptions

 * Operating systems are already installed on at least four machines (SqlNode1, SqlNode2, VmmNode1, VmmNode2)
 * Failover Clustering is configured so that SqlNode1 and SqlNode2 are in one cluster and VmmNode1 and VmmNode2 are in a different cluster.
 * SQL Enterprise is installed and configured with always on capability enabled and a listener configured (SqlFMList).
 In our case, the listener was configured to listen on port 1771.
 SQL must be using port 1433 for a non-always on instance / database for this to work

-### The installation steps we used
+## The installation steps we used

 1. Create the VMMService account (eg svc_vmmservice), and grant it permissions to
     * SQL on SqlNode1